 The weather was dull, almost a little cold.
-It called for cross development, and on top with long expired slide film I would also recommend it.
+It called for cross development, and on top with long expired slide film, I would also recommend it.
 But it would be worth trying it as E6, too.
 I even read some interesting notes, that the 320T was great for projecting slides.
 As it was shot with Tungsten light, it was very suitable to be projected under 5000K artificial light, too.
 I think that sounds plausible, and still far away from now, as we are more likely to project pictures with a beamer, than with a projector.
 But well, I will leave that to you.

 The other time I used it was on my trip to Australia with Stéphane and Katoun.
-I used it quite a bit indoors and I must say I am very impressed how it reacts in very low light conditions.
+I used it quite a bit indoors and I must say I am very impressed by how it reacts in very low light conditions.
 Considering I barely use flash, it is most impressive how bright my indoor shots turned out.
-Honestly, the results are better than most 400 or 800 iso CN would do.
-I think I faked the iso on my LC-Wide and pushed it to 400, to have a quicker snap, and even more so, that is impressive.
+Honestly, the results are better than most 400 or 800 ISO CN would do.
+I think I faked the ISO on my LC-Wide and pushed it to 400, to have a quicker snap, and even more so, that is impressive.

 So you see, you can’t really go wrong with this film if you like the retro feeling of its colors.
 Here you got a beast, that can be used wherever you are.
 May it be winter or summer.
 May you be on an island or on land.
 This film won’t fail you.

 This film review was written by Lomographer wil6ka.
 Pair up your favorite Lomography camera with this film, available in the Online Shop or Gallery Stores.

 written by wil6ka on 2013-05-02 #gear #review #light #colours #retro #x-pro #small-grain #low-contrasts